272004/visual-recognition-with-discovery-coreml/README.md

 15. Next you can upload the documents by clicking 'browse from computer' and selecting all of the documents in the data/Discovery directory.

 16. Now all is needed is to copy the discovery credentials into the `ImageClassificationViewController.swift` file of our application, at the top of the file where there are a list of variables like `discoveryUsername = ""`.
 The Discovery username and password are located in the 'Service credentials' section of your Discovery service on IBM Cloud.
 The environment ID and collection ID are located in the Discovery tooling, in the 'Collection info' section of your collection.
 You can see them by clicking 'Use this collection in API'

+## Running the app

+17. The app is all ready now!
+Go ahead and run on your simulator or download onto your phone and run from there.
+When you take a picture (or choose from camera roll) of a usb connector or hdmi connector, the Visual recognition model will classify the image using the a Core ML model on the device.
+No internet or cell connection is needed.
+Once an image is classified, the application will send a query to Watson Discovery to retireve more information on the cable!